fenago/machine-learning-for-finance/lab_guides/Lab_8.md

-### Keeping data private and complying with regulations {#keeping-data-private-and-complying-with-regulations .title}
+### Keeping data private and complying with regulations

 In recent years, consumers have woken up to the